ayako-rgf/users-manager/README.md

 ## Requiements

+### In salesforce

-Make a "Connected App" on salesforce and modify settings in src/environments.
+Make a "Connected App".

+### In this app

+Modify settings in src/environments accordingly.

-## What it does/doesn't on salesforce records
+## What this app does/doesn't on salesforce records

-- When system administrator approves a user deactivation request, it actually change User.IsActive to fales on salesforce
-- When system administrator approves a user creation request, it does not create user on salesforce
+### Does

+- Retrieve users list

+### Does not

+- Any record creation nor modification

 ## Development server